gjbex/Best-practices-for-scientific-computing/docs/optimization.md

 covering the most common algorithms, and a lot of articles have been published that address very specific algorithms and specialized data structures.
 TODO: add references to books

+### Programming languages

+Holy wars are waged on the subject of programming languages.
+Many of the discussions royally miss the point completely.

+In general compiled languages such as Fortran, C and C++ will produce faster applications.
+However, it is typically also more difficult to write applications in such a language then it is in R or Python.
+This implies that if your application is not performance critical, it would be a waste of time to write it in Fortran, C, or C++.
+Your time as a researcher is also quite valuable, so a short time to solution will be appreciated by the taxpayer.

+A good compromise is to implement the performance-critical parts of the application in a language scuh as Fortran, C, or C++, and wrap the resulting shared libraries so that they can be used from Python or R.  This gives you the best of both worlds.
+TODO: add wrapper tools for Python and R.

+Often, the work is already done for you.
+Consider the somewhat extreme example of machine learning.
+Frameworks such as TensorFlow or PyTorch allow you to write your code in Python at a high lever, while relying on libraries that were developed by HPC specialists under the hood.
+The execution time spent in pure Python code is completely neglegeable when compared to that spent on computations done by these core libraries.

+Julia takes a somewhat different approach.
+The code you write will under the hood be translated to machine code before it is actually executed.
+Hence you get quite good performance out of the box when using Julia (well).